IHE/ITI.MHDS/index.md

 directory.)

-The UnContained Reference Option recognizes that a Community may choose to longitudinally maintain their mCSD provider directory and PMIR patient directory.
-When this longitudinal consistency is managed, then the entries in the MHDS Document Registry do not need to make a copy of the information known at the time of publication since a Reference to the information in these directories will be valid over the full lifecycle of the Document Registry entries.
+The UnContained Reference Option recognizes that a Community may choose to longitudinally maintain their [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) provider directory and [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html).
+When this longitudinal consistency is managed, then the entries in the [MHDS Document Registry](#150111_document_registry) do not need to make a copy of the information known at the time of publication since a Reference to the information in these directories will be valid over the full lifecycle of the Document Registry entries.

 The UnContained Reference Option requires the grouped MHD Document Recipient to support the MHD UnContained Option.
-An MHD Document Source may implement the MHD UnContained Option so as to be able to send UnContained References.
+An [MHD Document Source](https://profiles.ihe.net/ITI/MHD/1331_actors_and_transactions.html#133111-document-source) may implement the MHD UnContained Option so as to be able to send UnContained References.
 The MHD and MHDS UnContained Option allows `DocumentReference.author`, `DocumentReference.authenticator`,